 Jordan Public Schools, District 717, uses a literacy screening system for all enrolled students to ensure at-risk students are identified early, and supports are provided accordingly by highly qualified teachers and paraprofessionals.
 Benchmark assessments are administered three times each school year.
 Criterion referenced target scores have been established for each measure at each administration time that reflect expected grade level performance.
 These target scores are set to predict a high likelihood of success on the Minnesota Comprehensive Assessment in Reading.

-2020 Data Note -- Due to COVID-19 Pandemic, there is no 2020 MCA, Spring NWEA, or Spring DIBELS Data
+2020 Data Note -- Due to COVID-19 Pandemic, there is no 2020 MCA Data